firecrow/vertebrae-lang/README.md

 shana has 0 ducks
 ```

-it has a syntax somewhere in the common lisp universe but is adjusted to focus on more direct access for less formal consistency.

-Where possible patterns are expected to stay continous, e.e. there are no positional arguments, there are binary rounds like if/else but never cases where the first argument does something different than all the rest. all paradigms are indended to be consistent.
+Where possible patterns are expected to stay continous, i.e. there are no positional arguments, there are binary rounds like if/else but never cases where the first argument does something different than all the rest. all paradigms are indended to be consistent.

 The system is modular and intended to be extended from the C source code level.

 ## Usablility ideas
-The main goal is to have something that can be cooperative multiprocessing so the language is implemented engirely without recursion, the whole runtime is processed with a stack based structure, so that it can be paused and resumed in line with the needs of any other part of an application or library.
+The main goal is to have something that can be cooperative multiprocessing so the language is implemented entirely without recursion, the whole runtime is processed with a stack based structure, so that it can be paused and resumed in line with the needs of any other part of an application or library.

-Functions are run by being the first cell on the left hand side of an arrow. and functons are closed with a ',' or ';' character (implemented identically in the runtime).
+Functions are run by being the first cell on the left hand side of an arrow, and functons are closed with a ',' or ';' character (implemented identically in the runtime).

 The lanagauge maps onto a more lisp-like structure underneith, and the natural syntax is still supported by the parser, and runtime.